MaxP-BUW/Crack-size-measurement-in-thin-sections/README.md

 There are still cracks with just 2 Px width which would be zero.
 Their values have not been changed.

 ## Estimate_crack_width_and_length_of_binary_images-workflowplot.py
 The single steps in the script start at point (4) in the shown workflow (see image), which can be plotted with the 2nd extended script.
+Previous steps were done in the software mentioned above.

 ## Corresponding Paper
 - in review

 ## Requirements
-This script was tested in Python 3.7.
+This script was tested in Spyder 5.0.0 (running Python 3.7).

 ## Written by
 Max Patzelt